 - Scoop out a tablespoon of shortening

-- Place the shortening in the palm of your child’s hand
+- Put the shortening in the palm of your child’s hand

-- Place hands – one with shortening and one without shortening – in the sandwich bags
+- Place hands – on with shortening and one without shortening – in the sandwich bags

 - What do you observe?

 - Why does the shortening or fat keep the cold out?